 Use expanded names whenever confusion may arise.

-Use Spark compilers and static analysis tools that to detect declarations in inner scopes that hide declarations in outer scopes
+Use Spark compilers and static analysis tools to detect declarations in inner scopes that hide declarations in outer scopes

 6.21 Namespace Issues [BJL]

-This vulnerability is not applicable to Spark, since the language does not attempt to disambiguate conflicting names imported from different packages.
+This vulnerability is not applicable to SPARK, since the language does not attempt to disambiguate conflicting names imported from different packages.
 Use of a name with conflicting imported declarations causes a compile time error.
 The programmer can disambiguate the name usage by using a expanded name that identifies the exporting package.

 6.22 Initialization of Variables [LAV]